openfaas/docs/docs/openfaas-pro/sqs-events.md

 * Upload an image to your SQS queue
 * You'll receive a JSON payload with the details of which file was uploaded
 * Fetch the file with the AWS SDK and resize it with a library of your choice
-* Finally upload it to a different S3 Bucket.
+* Upload it to a different S3 Bucket.
+* Now view the logs for your function to see the output

 ## Would you like a demo?